ttarutina/BoostedTopJets/README.md

 Instructions to run the code:

-1)in the working directort create folders
+1)in the working directory create folders

      input
      figs